mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 ### Manual Installation

-Copy this files to the Plugins folder where your RavenDB Server is installed:
+Copy this file to the Plugins folder where your RavenDB Server is installed:

 - Raven.Bundles.TemporalVersioning.dll

-Copy this files to your own solution and add a reference to it from your project(s).
+Copy this file to your own solution and add a reference to it from your project(s).

 - Raven.Client.Bundles.TemporalVersioning.dll